 Did you know that one of the first laws known to mankind had a regulation on construction payment?!

 The Code of Hammurabi dates back to 1780 B.C., back when building was simple.
 No technology products, no regulation, no “tiers” of parties, no banking and insurance, no complications whatsoever.
-Nevertheless, propped up in the middle of town on stone tablet, there it is: “ If a builder build a house for some one and complete it, he shall give him a fee of two shekels in money for each sar of surface.”
+Nevertheless, propped up in the middle of town on stone tablet, there it is: “ If a builder builds a house for someone and completes it, he shall give him a fee of two shekels in money for each sar of surface.”